geohot/body_loop/README.md

 It uses a YOLOv8 foundational model to preprocess the images, then a policy model to determine left, right, or straight.
 The policy model is currently trained with hand labelled data (included), but can be extended with RL.

+Preprocessing, training, and inference (both on PC and device) are all done with [tinygrad](https://github.com/tinygrad/tinygrad).

 Dataset
 ------